Measuring the robustness of Gaussian processes to kernel choice: Additional details for the heart rate example

 As in \cref{sec:heartRate}, we use the constraint set and objective specified by \cref{constraintSet:stationary} (i.e.\ we constrain ourselves to stationary kernels with spectral densities close to the density of $k_0$).
-Following \cref{alg:workflow}, we expand the constraint set size until we achieve $\Fstar = \Delta$.
-We then assess whether the recovered $k_1$ is qualitatively qualitatively interchangeable with $k_0$.
-We plot noise-matched prior draws from $k_0$ and $k_1$ in \cref{fig:app-nonNonRobustHR}.
-We see that $k_1$ has obvious qualitative deviations from $k_0$; the functions drawn from $k_1$ have noticably larger variance (count the number of times the functions from $k_1$ pass 130 bpm).
-Additionally, we see in \cref{fig:app-nonNonRobustHR} that the relative Frobenius norm between $k_0(X,X)$ and $k_1(X,X)$ is much larger than the typical deviations around $k_0$ due to hyperparameter uncertainty.
-We conclude that $k_0$ and $k_1$ are not qualitatively interchangeable.
-Thus, we say that we fail to find non-robustness in the sense of \cref{def:nonRobust}.
+Following \cref{alg:workflow}, we solve \cref{mainOptimizationProblem} to find $\kperturb$ such that $\Fstar(\kperturb) = \bigChange$.
+We then assess whether the recovered $\kperturb$ is qualitatively qualitatively interchangeable with $k_0$.
+We plot noise-matched prior draws from $k_0$ and $\kperturb$ in \cref{fig:app-nonNonRobustHR}.
+We see that $\kperturb$ has obvious qualitative deviations from $k_0$; the functions drawn from $\kperturb$ have noticably larger variance (count the number of times the functions from $\kperturb$ pass 130 bpm).
+Additionally, we see in \cref{fig:app-nonNonRobustHR} that the 2-Wasserstein distance between $k_0(X,X)$ and $k_1(X,X)$ is much larger than the typical deviations around $k_0$ due to hyperparameter uncertainty.
+We conclude that $k_0$ and $\kperturb$ are not qualitatively interchangeable.
+Thus, we say that we do not find non-robustness in the sense of \cref{def:nonRobust}.
 Again, this conclusion is fairly sensible: at the final observation, the patient's heart rate is below 80 BPM and is trending downwards.
 It thus seems reasonable that it would take a somewhat unusual prior to predict that the patient's heart rate would suddenly spike to 130.

-The heart rate data we use necessarily contains information about individuals -- each time series of a heart rate comes from an individual patient.
-The creators of this dataset had their study approved by an institutional review board, so we assume they obtained consent from all people in the dataset.
-The dataset contains no immediately personally identifying information; all patients are referred to only by a number.
-However, we are not aware of a proof that no personally identifying information could be extracted from this dataset.
-We are confident that this dataset contains no offensive information.

-The heart rate experiments in were run on a laptop with a six-core i7-9750H processor.
-Each of the two experiments took roughly five minutes to complete.
+The two heart rate experiments in were run on a laptop with a six-core i7-9750H processor.
+The experiments took roughly five minutes each to complete.